luisguillermobultetibles/compresor/README.md

 # This is not gzip, deflate internet navigator's browser compressor's competence, is just an INTERNET 3 LEVEL 2-DRIVER
 # (RFC Proposal: october 31, 2023, by Lic.
 Luis Bultet Ibles, Cuba).

-  .To use with the previous described algorithm, and with no one else.
+  .To use with the previous described FORMAT, and with no one else.

   .Guarantees continuity in transmission, speed and maximum use of bandwidth.
 (Real time) .It is proposed for updating the TCP-IPv6 packet format, and layer B (2 or data) of the OSI network model.